joeorefice/EDA-Online-Retail/README.md

 * Use insights from Tableau heatmaps to allocate budget effectively.

 Refine Inventory Forecasting:
-* Integrate sales trends into inventory models to minimize stockouts and overstock.
+* Integrate sales trends into inventory models to minimise stockouts and overstock.

 Track KPIs:
 * Monitor monthly sales growth rates and customer retention metrics for targeted markets.